 There are various ways to install the Solidity compiler, simply choose your preferred option and follow the steps outlined on the installation page.

 As humans write software, it can have bugs.
-You should follow established software development best-practices when writing your smart contracts.
+Therefore, you should follow established software development best practices when writing your smart contracts.
 This includes code review, testing, audits, and correctness proofs.
 Smart contract users are sometimes more confident with code than their authors, and blockchains and smart contracts have their own unique issues to watch out for, so before working on production code, make sure you read the Security Considerations section.

 4. Learn More

-Community volunteers help translate this documentation into several languages.
-They have varying degrees of completeness and up-to-dateness.
+Community contributors help translate this documentation into several languages.
+Note that they have varying degrees of completeness and up-to-dateness.
 The English version stands as a reference.

-We recently set up a new GitHub organization and translation workflow to help streamline the community efforts.
-Please refer to the translation guide for information on how to contribute to the community translations moving forward.
+We set up a GitHub organization and translation workflow to help streamline the community efforts.
+Please refer to the translation guide in the solidity-docs org for information on how to start a new language or contribute to the community translations.